NIH Data Management and Sharing Policy

 Compliance and Institutional Oversight

 Your DMSP will not be seen by peer reviewers.
 NIH program staff will assess your plan and may request changes during the JIT process.
-NIH has prepared a scoring rubric that staff may use to evaluate your plan (this rubric is intended to assist in reviewing plans but is not an official NIH document).
+The community has prepared a scoring rubric that may be used to evaluate your plan (this rubric is intended to assist researchers in preparing plans and for officers reviewing plans but is not an official NIH document).

 If you make changes to your submitted plan, your new plan must be re-approved by NIH. the process varies depending on if the change is made pre-award or post-award.
 Follow the guidelines in the NIH Policy NOT-OD-23-185 Prior Approval Requests for Revisions to an Approved Data Management and Sharing (DMS) Plan Must be Submitted Using the Prior Approval Module